-4.25 The application site is not protected, formally or informally, as a site for nature conservation.
-The applicant has submitted an ecological survey prepared by Wold Ecology which considers the whole of the land known as The Paddocks and which concludes that the proposed development is unlikely to impact upon any protected species or associate habitats.
-The report from the ecological consultants makes recommendations for the installation of bird and bat boxes however, as mentioned above, the application site contains an existing wildlife tower which more than adequately makes provision for wildlife and habitat creation.
-The proposal is considered to be beneficial in terms of its impacts on nature conservation interests.
+4.21 The application site is not protected, formally or informally, as a site for nature conservation.
+The applicant has submitted an ecological survey prepared by Wold Ecology which concludes that the proposed development is unlikely to impact upon any protected species or associate habitats.
+The consultation response from Natural England concurs with this view.
+The report from the ecological consultants makes recommendations for the installation of bird and bat boxes which the applicants have indicated would be acceptable and could be the subject of a planning condition.